chuve/swagger-multi-file-spec/README.md

 > **Q:** I'm trying split my OpenAPI Object over multiple YAML files, but I get the erorr: `Resolver error.
 Could not resolve reference: Tried to resolve a relative URL, without having a basePath.`

-> **A:** You have to resolve reference in your YAML files by your self first, and provide result to Swagger UI then.
+> **A:** You have to resolve references in your YAML files by your self first, and provide result to Swagger UI then.
 > You can do it with [json-refs](https://www.npmjs.com/package/json-refs) and [yamljs](https://www.npmjs.com/package/yamljs) libraries.

 Here is the code snippet below shows how you can do it: